fbpx

 • Classroom rental is done through a coworking space called Midori.so.

-• Tuition — our staff are paid handsomely for their excellent efforts, and are also paid a retainer to be social and live away.
-Their accommodation, flights, visas and insurance are also obviously covered by Astray.
+• Tuition — our teachers are paid handsomely for their work, counsel, and care.
+Their accommodation, flights, visas, and insurance are also obviously covered by Astray.

 Australia: